atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

   it does not (this to be explicitly separated with the insufficient fee error message)
-- make exception for some messages, specifically like `MsgMintPhoton`, because `MsgMintPhoton` is the only way to get PHOTONs, so it should accept ATONEs as fee token.
+- make exception for some messages, specifically like `MsgMintPhoton`, because `MsgMintPhoton` is the only way to mint PHOTONs, so it should accept ATONEs as fee token.
 The list of exceptions will in fact be a module parameter.

 ### Params